Your complete trail guide to mastering Spring Creek Falls in Port Douglas.

 Last weekend the Sailor and I revisited this hiking trail which is full of wildlife, rock pools and mini cascades, making it perfect for those sticky summer days.
 At the end is an impressive 75m waterfall called ‘Black Rock Falls’ that took us three separate attempts to reach, though it was well worth returning for.

-Currently Spring Creek is relatively hidden gem in Mowbray Valley that’s usually hiked by the locals.
+Currently Spring Creek is relatively hidden gem in Mowbray Valley that’s usually hiked by locals.
 Unlike Crystal Cascades in Cairns that’s an official trail, paved and easy to access, this one is not which means it often gets overlooked by visitors and rarely gets busy.
 However I believe it’s scheduled to become a part of the 93km Wangetti Trail that’s being constructed between Palm Cove and Port Douglas, so get in while it’s quiet.

 The first half of this hike is a relatively flat trot next to the creek bed where you’ll create your own path.
 Access depends on how much water is in the stream and there’s no worn “trail”, so you may need to cross several times before reaching the end.